 "I have just completed a tour with Ewen Bell to Lapland.
 It was the best trip I have done for many years.
 We had wonderful visual and active experiences in the snow: from the Aurora Safari Camp, to the Ice hotel and on to the cod fishing towns in Norway's fjords.
 All were breathtaking.
 Ewen's photographic tutoring enabled all of us to photograph the Aurora Borealis with confidence and enabled me to achieve some wonderful photos.
 I loved it all and may even do it again."

 - Mary F, Australia

 Lapland to Lofoten Photography Tour, February 2013

-If you want to explore your creative potential, learn about the basics of photography or gain a little professional insight then these tours are a magnificent way to do it.
+These tours are not just for advanced photographers, we love welcoming beginners to the craft to help them fast track their creative abilities.
+Sharing what we know and giving other photographers a truly wonderful experience is the best part of running these tours.
 If you're ready to learn new skills while you travel then this is the trip for you.
 If you want to spend quality time with like minded people and enjoy the sharing of knowledge and experiences, then we would love to have you along.

 8 is Great

 If you have to share a tour with dozens of other photographers, then it's just a tour instead of a photo tour.
 Smaller groups mean less drama, more fun and are infinitely more rewarding.
 My first responsibility is to ensure every person on my tour gets plenty of my time and advice, and with fewer photographers in one place you will come home with better photos and the best light :)